Home Care Services

 VAC-approved home care, direct billing, and respect for the people who served.

-Veterans Affairs Canada covers home care for eligible veterans, but navigating the process can be its own job.
+Veterans Affairs Canada covers home care for eligible veterans through the Veterans Independence Program (VIP) and the Treatment Benefits program.
+Navigating the process can be its own job.

-We make it simpler.
-We help with eligibility, applications, and paperwork, then we deliver the care and bill VAC directly so you can focus on what matters.
+We are an approved military veteran caregiver provider for VAC.
+We make it simpler: we help with eligibility, applications, and paperwork, then we deliver veteran personal care, home support, respite, and nursing.
+We bill VAC directly so you can focus on what matters.

 Discuss VAC Home Care Benefits